 - Influence: to educate and empower women and men as advocates, increasing the involvement and influence of those living with breast cancer and other breast cancer activists wherever and whenever breast cancer decisions are made.

 The extensive efforts of NBCC's nationwide advocacy network have resulted in meaningful progress in the fight against breast cancer.

 To conduct lobbying and educational efforts, NBCC is composed of two organizational arms, the National Breast Cancer Coalition, which lobbies Congress for improved public policies, and the National Breast Cancer Coalition Fund, which supports the Coalition's education programs.*

 Highlights of NBCC's Major Accomplishments

-- Increased federal funding for breast cancer research, including more than $2.1 billion for the Department of Defense (DOD) Breast Cancer Research Program.
+- Increased federal funding for breast cancer research, including $2.89 billion for the Department of Defense (DOD) Breast Cancer Research Program.

 - Urged the Clinton Administration to create a National Action Plan on Breast Cancer, a unique collaboration of government, science, private industry and consumers, and co-chaired the Plan’s implementation.

 - Channeled the outrage that low-income and uninsured women had access to screening but not treatment into a public policy strategy and successful fight for a system of care, the Breast and Cervical Cancer Treatment Act.